CaptainEmerson/cas-cad-e/README.txt

-One of my students recently sent me this needless email message:
+One of my students recently sent me this email message:

 > Well, how would you do switch fall-through in Scheme?
 Could you
 > write a version of the case statement that does that?